Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Introduction

-The persuasion mode is a communication method involving multiple parties who exchange various arguments to persuade the other participants of the merits of a different perspective in an attempt to strengthen their convictions ~\citep{Barden2012-sg,Dutta2020-on}. \textbf{To define the set of persuasion modes for the analysis, we use the conceptual aspects of a persuasive argument based on the rhetorical appeals of persuasion theory, which categorizes argumentative building blocks into logos (reason), pathos (emotion), and ethos (credibility) ~\citep{Lukin2017-bu,Cope2010-gf}.} Counter-speech is a direct response to hate speech and a form of intervention that confronts the hateful content and disproves the argument to prove the counterpoint ~\citep{Schmuck2024-mc,Gagliardone2015-qf}.
-We hypothesize that persuasion mode may appear in counter- and hate-speech contexts, as people confronting hateful arguments tend to use persuasive appeals to convince others with their counterpoints.
+The persuasion mode is a communication method involving multiple parties who exchange various argu- ments to persuade the other participants of the merits of a different perspective.
+This is done in an attempt to strengthen their convictions~\citep{Barden2012-sg,Dutta2020-on}.
+To define the set of persuasion modes for the analysis, we used the conceptual aspects of a persuasive argument based on the rhetorical appeals of persuasion theory, which categorizes argumentative building blocks into logos (reason), pathos (emotion), and ethos (credibility)~\citep{Lukin2017-bu,Cope2010-gf}.
+Further, counterspeech is a direct response to hate speech and a form of intervention that confronts the hateful content and refutes the argument to prove the counterpoint~\citep{Schmuck2024-mc,Gagliardone2015-qf}.
+We hypothesize that persuasion modes may appear in counterspeech and hate-speech contexts, as people confronting hateful arguments tend to use persuasive appeals to convince others with their counterpoints.

-In this study, we distill the persuasion modes used in counter-speech, focusing on two main dimensions: interaction type and context-based behaviors (human-based or machine-generated contexts).
-Particularly, this study analyzes the persuasion modes used in counter-speech and analyzes their interplay with hate speech in conversations.
+In this study, we distilled persuasion modes used in counterspeech, focusing on two main dimensions: interaction type and context-based behaviors (human-based or machine-generated contexts).
+Particularly, this study analyzed the persuasion modes used in counterspeech as well as their interplay with hate speech in conversations.